Highlights from the Medicine and Life Sciences Research Communities

 Related Collections

-With collections, you can get published faster and increase your visibility.
+With Collections, you can get published faster and increase your visibility.

 In this Collection, we welcome submissions that span a wide array of topics, including but not limited to:

-- Health inequities in primary care
+- Integration of physiotherapy in primary care

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer-review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.